 Picking broom

-This was not just one occasion when he picked the broom; on countless other occasions, he himself assumed the role of a sweeper, scavenger, and sanitation worker.
+This was not just one occasion when he picked the broom; on countless other occasions, he assumed the role of a sweeper, scavenger, and sanitation worker.

-Affinity towards sanitation workers
+Affinity toward sanitation workers

-He put a lot of focus and attention to remove the practice of untouchability in India.
-Advocated the cause of bringing the socially weaker, the downtrodden, and sanitation workers to the mainstream.
+Gandhi advocated the cause of bringing the socially weaker, the downtrodden, and sanitation workers to the mainstream.
 There are numerous occasions when he put this deprived section of society over anyone else.
-A few years before his death, he chose to stay with sweepers and took the same food as theirs.

-He spoke about cleanliness in many of his public meetings and preached the importance of cleanliness and the dangers of not following it.
 During his many visits to various parts of the country, he pointed at people’s behavior and habits of spitting on roads, throwing garbage on roads, littering public places, polluting rivers, and even dirtying religious places.

 Gandhi’s life on cleanliness and sanitation is equally important as his struggle for India’s independence.

 His advocacy of cleanliness was interspersed in his efforts to bring independence to the country through peace and non-violence.
-While we remember him for the latter, it’s time we inculcate his teachings from the former too.
+While we remember him for the latter, it’s time we imbibe his teachings from the former too.

 Add comment